Sebastien-HATTON/ApioOS/README.md

 ApioServer
 ==========

-This repository contains the apio server application and the client application
+This repository contains the apio server application and the client application.

+The documentation is coming soon